nokia/SReXperts/docs/nos/sros/intermediate/18-secure-gRPC-mTLS.md

 ```
 ///

+!!! tip "One more thing..."
+    As a general best practice and to be future-proof, the example solution provided in this activity uses a maximum certificate lifetime that is less than 47 days.
+This limit is scheduled to become mandatory for publicly trusted TLS certificates starting in March 2029.
+While this requirement does not apply to the certificates used in this activity, adopting shorter certificate lifetimes helps align with emerging industry practices and encourages regular certificate rotation.

 #### Creating a self-signed Certificate Authority
 Any certificate generation essentially involves generating a Certificate Signing Request (CSR), a private key to go with your certificate and the signing of the certificate by a CA. For this activity, the CA you use will be self-signed: the key represented by the CA certificate is the same key used to sign the certificate.
 You will go on to use this CA to sign other certificates that are not self-signed.
 The self-signed CA will be used as a trusted authority while certificates signed by that CA will be used by your gRPC client and servers.